awsdocs/amazon-ecs-developer-guide/doc_source/CWE_IAM_role.md

 }
 ```

-You can use the following procedure to check that your account already has the CloudWatch Events IAM role, and manually create it if needed\.
+## Checking for the Amazon ECS CloudWatch Events \(`ecsEventsRole`\) in the IAM console<a name="cw-iam-role-verify"></a>

-**To check for the CloudWatch Events IAM role in the IAM console**
+The Amazon ECS instance role is automatically created for you when completing the Amazon ECS console first\-run experience\.
+However, you can manually create the role and attach the managed IAM policy for container instances to allow Amazon ECS to add permissions for future features and enhancements as they are introduced\.
+Use the following procedure to check and see if your account already has the Amazon ECS container instance IAM role and to attach the managed IAM policy if needed\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane, choose **Roles**\.

-1. Search the list of roles for `ecsEventsRole`\.
-If the role does not exist, use the next procedure to create the role\.
-If the role does exist, select the role to view the attached policies\.
+1. In the search box, enter `ecsEventsRole`\.
+If the role does exist, choose the role to view the attached policies\.

-1. On the **Permissions** tab, ensure that the **AmazonEC2ContainerServiceEventsRole** managed policy is attached to the role\.
-If the policy is attached, your Amazon ECS task execution role is properly configured\.
-If not, follow the substeps below to attach the policy\.
+1. On the **Permissions** tab, verify that the **AmazonEC2ContainerServiceEventsRole** is attached to the role\.

    1. Choose **Add Permissions**, **Attach policies**\.

-   1. To narrow the available policies to attach, for **Filter**, type **AmazonEC2ContainerServiceEventsRole**\.
+   1. To narrow the available policies to attach, for **Filter**, enter **AmazonEC2ContainerServiceEventsRole**\.

-   1. Check the box to the left of the **AmazonEC2ContainerServiceEventsRole** policy and choose **Attach policy**\.
+   1. Check the box to the left of the **AmazonEC2ContainerServiceEventsRole** policy, and then choose **Attach policy**\.

 1. Choose **Trust relationships**\.